 Building Vision

-Colorado State University’s Veterinary Health and Education Complex will enhance world-class veterinary care, right here in Colorado.
+Colorado State University’s Veterinary Hospital and Education Complex will enhance world-class veterinary care, right here in Colorado.

 Construction Updates